zsiec/solid-exercises/The-Open-Closed-Principle/README.md

-Watch the [The code-cast](http://www.cleancoders.com/codecast/clean-code-episode-10/show) then dig into the exercise.
+Watch [the code-cast](http://www.cleancoders.com/codecast/clean-code-episode-10/show) then dig into the exercise.

 ---